 Mental relapse is the next step, with this phase marked by a confusing and often contradictory mental state.
 Common signs include lying, fantasizing about future drug use, romanticizing past drug use, spending time with old friends, and planning specific drug/alcohol use scenarios.

 This stage can be very difficult for recovering addicts, because they are stuck between worlds and don’t know which way to turn.
 Even if they are aware of their transgressions, they may not have the psychological skills needed to avoid making impulsive responses.
 If left untreated, a physical relapse event is likely.

 Most aftercare exercises and systems are based on psychological principles, with behavior therapy and mindfulness techniques often used to encourage recovery.
 Some programs also offer practical guidance, with patients much less likely to use drugs and alcohol again if they have access to stable living arrangements and employment.

 Aftercare programs and non-profit community groups may be able to assist with these practical measures, with examples including:

 If you or anyone you know needs help with relapse prevention, it’s important to contact a specialized drug and alcohol treatment center as soon as possible.
-Call Drug Treatment Tallahassee at (850) 254-8944 to learn more about your various rehab and treatment options.
+Call Drug Treatment Tallahassee at (850) 254-8944, to learn more about your various rehab and treatment options.